What ‘DNA Repair’ Actually Means and What’s Worth Doing

 Try this:

-I use this magnesium supplement nightly and no longer feel like a rusty robot in the morning.
+I use this magnesium supplement nightly and feel less stiff in the morning.

 4. Support Your Mitochondria = Better Repair